crl-tdu/crl-conf-calendar/README.md

-# HCI Calendar
+# CRL Conf Calendar

-[HCI Calendar](https://hci-calendar.github.io) helps you to find the timely conference for your research.
+[CRL Conf Calendar](https://crl-tdu.github.io/crl-conf-calendar/) helps you to find the timely conference for your research.

 This website is written in Jekyll and hosted on Github Pages.